intermine/im-docs/docs/database/database-building/model-merging.rst

 .. code-block:: sh

-    // Place this in build.gradle in root of your mine-bio-sources directory, e.g. flymine-bio-sources
+    // Place this in build.gradle in root of your mine-bio-sources directory, e.g. flymine-bio-sources/build.gradle
     //
     // Must be in the subprojects {} section of the build.gradle file
     //